Best Podcast Mixers for Professional Audio Recording in 2026

 Livestreaming capabilitiesNot specifically designed for podcasting (it may come with features you don’t need)

-The Behringer XENYX 1202SFX comes with four mic inputs and an additional +60dB of gain.
-It also comes with 100 adjustable FX, including favorites like chorus, reverb, and more.
+The Behringer XENYX X1222USB comes with six mic inputs and an additional +60dB of gain.
+Each mixer contains 16 adjustable FX, including favorites like chorus, reverb, and more.

 Behringer XENYX features